startupit69/dropwizard-rest-playground/README.md

 ## License

-This personal learning playground and it is available under MIT License.
+This is my personal learning playground and it is available under MIT License.